man-on-box/litepage/README.md

 err := lp.BuildOrServe()
 ```

-By default, this will build your site the same as if you had called `Build`, however you can optionally `Serve` your site with the use of environment variables.
+By default, this will build your site the same as if you had called `Build`, though you can optionally `Serve` your site with the use of environment variables.

 The following environment variables are checked when calling this method: